Success stories: parent carers making a difference

 “(It was) nice to see another Dad.
 I thought I was alone.”

-Special Needs Action Panel (SNAP), the parent carer forum in Central Bedfordshire Helped to embed ‘therapeutic thinking’ in schools in Central Bedfordshire to support children experiencing emotionally based school avoidance or trauma attendance.
+Special Needs Action Panel (SNAP), the parent carer forum in Central Bedfordshire Helped to embed ‘therapeutic thinking’ in schools to support children experiencing emotionally based school avoidance or trauma attendance.

 Parents raised concerns with SNAP PCF that their Autistic children were unsupported due to the lack of understanding, specialist provision, and the increase in school non-attendance.
 Many children and young people experienced emotionally based school avoidance and/or trauma from their attendance at mainstream schools unable to meet their needs.
 63 children did not have a suitable placement.

 SNAP PCF noted the significant gap in the specialist education provision available for children and young people with SEND within Central Bedfordshire.
 Families needed a specialist provision that supports Autistic children who are cognitively able with high anxiety or social, emotional or mental health needs (SEMH).
-SNAP PCF wrote a report for the local authority using data, position statements, and case studies from two families to evidence the impact and to ensure that parental concerns were heard.
+Using their core funding (from the forum’s DFE parent participation grant, ICB and LA) to do this work, SNAP PCF wrote a report for the local authority using data, position statements, and case studies from two families to evidence the impact and to ensure that parental concerns were heard.

 SNAP PCF became aware of a beneficial approach called Therapeutic Thinking (TT), which uses a trauma-informed approach to behaviour to encourage a safe school environment.
 TT analyses children’s behaviour in order to be able to understand what they are attempting to communicate, resulting in the child feeling heard and empowered and allowing them to have tools to manage their own behaviour.
 Other nearby areas were using TT and there was evidence it reduced exclusions and increased attendance and attainment.
 SNAP PCF championed TT and the LA took this onboard and introduced TT at a Head Teachers summit so that they could support the new approach once rolled out.
 The LA is now preparing to roll out TT into their schools, and social care and health are also included in the training and approach.
 The training is free to schools through Delivering Better Values (DBV) funding.